 All donations:

-The St Hugh’s Development Office produces a Donors’ Report (1 August 2019 – 31 July 2021).
+The St Hugh’s Development Office produces an annual Donors’ Impact Report with the next Report set to be released in early 2024.
 We are so thankful for the support from all of our donors.
 This report gives us a chance to celebrate our donors and the impact their generous gifts can and do have across our community.
 You can download the 2019-2021 Donors’ Report here.